 First up, a huge lip-smacking congrats on the birth of your baby – your beautiful, wrinkly and rather daunting poppet of loveliness.
 Now what?! *Insert minor freak-out and expletives here.* You graduated with distinctions from antenatal class, the nursery was unveiled weeks ago and outfits from 0000 to 0 have been laundered, pressed and appropriately ordered.

 But has anyone really given you the low-down?

 Little Tsunami is where we’ll expose truths, joys and fears of motherhood.
 We’ll gain inspiration from other mums as we navigate through the first days, weeks, months or even years of the mind-bending maze that is parenting.

 When we recognise our experiences in others it can be the very reassurance we need to realise we are DOING.
 JUST.
 FINE.

 So let’s fess up and put it all on the table – nothing will be off-limits.
 Guilt.
 Crazy hormones.
 Fear.
 Pregnancy.
 Postnatal depression.
 Sleep deprivation.
 Anxiety.
 Leaky boobs.
 Love.
 Identity.
 Warts and all, darlings.

 Join the conversation at Little Tsunami’s Facebook page.

-I’m Nami Clarke, the pint-sized powerhouse that fuels Little Tsunami.
-I’m a writer, business woman, visual creator and conversation starter.
+I’m Nami Clarke, writer, conversation starter and the pint-sized powerhouse that fuels Little Tsunami.

 Motherhood is part of my rich tapestry.
 Having children always featured as a non-negotiable on my life list.
 My dreams of being a mum however were rocked to the core when a traumatic birth experience was ensued by postnatal depression.

 I loved my baby but I did not love motherhood.

 Following the anxiety, mood-swings, complete disconnection and a shitload of Stevie Nicks, I hit rock bottom.
 Thankfully this meant just one thing – I could begin my recovery.
 I filled a prescription for anti-depressants and cried my heart out at the first of many counselling sessions.